appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

   (info))
 ```

 If this stream is fed with `{:metric 1 :time 1}` and then `{:metric 10 :time 4}` (these events could represent the count of requests to a HTTP server for example), the event `{:metric (/ 9 3) :time 4}` will be produced.
-This event is computed by doing `(10-1)/3` for the `;metric` field, and the `:time` field is the time of the latest event.
+This event is computed by doing `(10-1)/3` for the `:metric` field, and the `:time` field is the time of the latest event.

 The result is the rate of requests during this time period.

 #### Compute maximum and minimum values

 We already saw in the [Action on lists of events: max, min, count, percentiles, rate...](/howto/stream/#actions-on-list-of-events) section the `coll-max` and `coll-min` streams.
-You have two other ways to compute maximum and minimum values without having to build list of events.
+You have two other ways to compute maximum and minimum values without having to build a list of events.

 `top` and `bottom` can be used to get the maximum or minimum events from the last seconds.
 For example, `(top {:duration 10})` will compute the maximum event for windows of 10 seconds.
 You can also configure these streams with a `:delay` value to tolerate late events (`(top {:duration 10 :delay 10})` for example).

-`smax` and `smin` will send downstream *for each event they receive* the maximum or minimum event.
+`smax` and `smin` will send *for each event they receive* the maximum or minimum event.
 The value is never resetted.

 #### Handle exceptions (errors)